-Has your loved one suffered emotional abuse in a nursing home?
+Has your loved one been emotionally abused in a nursing home?
 Let’s talk.

 A nursing home staff member verbally abusing an elderly resident.

-- Talking to the patient as if he or she were a child
+- Talking down to the resident.
+Speaking to the resident as if they were a child or incapable of understanding.

-- Isolating them from social activities or friends
+- Isolating the resident.
+Preventing participation in social activities or limiting contact with friends and family.

-- Restricting access to food, water or bathroom
+- Restricting basic needs.
+Unreasonably limiting access to food, water, or the bathroom as a form of control.

 Signs of Emotional Abuse or Mental Mistreatment